+You may be wondering how to prune trees or how to prune a rose bush?
 We prune our young trees and shrubs to control their size, shape and scale within our landscape.
 Proper pruning also stimulates flowering and fruit bearing and helps to keep shrubs and trees healthy and vigorous, thus reducing the likelihood of future problems.
-Plants that produce fruit such as growing bananas need pruning to encourage growth and have a healthy fruit set.
+Plants that produce fruit such as bananas need tree pruning to encourage new growth and have a healthy fruit set.

 Thinning cuts reduce the size of a shrub or tree while stimulating little or no new growth.
 When you prune a smaller branch off a larger branch, you thin the tree’s structure without stimulating new shoots to form.
 When you cut a branch off just beyond a smaller branch that has at least 1/3 its diameter, the remaining smaller branch takes over and you don’t get a lot of vigorous new shoots sprouting below the cut.